-In May 2023, we entered into the \$16.6 million Debt Agreement with the Lenders.
-Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding Convertible Term Loan and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to \$9.34 per share, subject to customary anti-dilution adjustments.
-Additionally, all outstanding amounts under the Convertible Term Loan, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been equal to or greater than \$24.00 for 30 consecutive trading days prior to such date.
-We are aware that there can be no assurance that the Term Loans will be available to us for borrowing nor whether the Lenders will be willing to work with us on any modifications to the current Convertible Term Loan or Debt Agreement.
+In July 2024, we entered into the New Debt Agreement with the Lenders for term loans of up to \$20.0 million.
+Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding New Convertible Term Loan and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to (i) for the first tranche of \$10.0 million, \$7.00 per share, subject to customary anti-dilution adjustments and (ii) for the second and third tranches of \$5.0 million each, the greater of (x) \$4.854 per share, subject to customary anti-dilution adjustments, and (y) the lower of (a) 150% of the average of the closing sale price of our common stock during the 10 trading days preceding the effective date of such tranche and (b) 150% of the closing sale price of our common stock on the trading day immediately preceding the effective date of such tranche.
+Additionally, all outstanding amounts under the New Convertible Term Loan, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been (i) for the first tranche, equal to or greater than \$24.00 for 30 consecutive trading days prior to such date and (ii) for the second and third tranches, three times the applicable conversion price for such tranche, in each case, for the 30 consecutive trading days prior to such date.
+We are aware that there can be no assurance that the New Convertible Term Loan will be available to us for borrowing nor whether the Lender will be willing to work with us on any modifications to the current New Convertible Term Loan or the New Debt Agreement.